Table of contents

 What vitamin C deficiency symptoms can occur?

-An acute vitamin C deficiency develops relatively quickly compared to other nutrient deficiencies.
-Vitamin C deficiency leads to scurvy36 The time course of scurvy formation varies greatly, but the first signs can already appear within a month.37
+An acute Vitamin C deficiency is relatively quick compared to other nutrient deficiencies.
+Vitamin C deficiency leads to scurvy.
+36 The course of the scurvy formation varies greatly, but the first signs can already occur within one month.
+37

-Initial symptoms may include fatigue, malaise and inflammation of the gums38 As vitamin C deficiency progresses, collagen synthesis is disrupted and connective tissue is weakened, leading to petechiae, joint pain, poor wound healing or hyperkeratosis.39 Other signs of scurvy include depression as well as swollen, bleeding gums and loosening or loss of teeth due to tissue fragility and capillary weakness (due to the lack of collagen).40
+Initial symptoms can be fatigue, malaise and gingivitis.
+38 As the vitamin C deficiency progresses, the collagen synthesis is disrupted and the connective tissue is weakened, which leads to petechia, joint pain, poor wound healing or hyperkeratosis.
+39 Other signs of scurvy are depression as well as swollen, bleeding gums and loosening or loss of teeth due to tissue trimmers and capillary weakness (due to the lack of collagen).
+40

 Natural sources of vitamin C